md-arifur-rahman09/Athletic-Hub-client/README.md

 # 🏃‍♂️ Athletic Hub - Client Side

 **Athletic Hub** is a modern, responsive, and feature-rich web application for managing and showcasing sports-related services.
-This is the **frontend (client)** part of the full-stack application.
+This is the **frontend (client)** part of the full-stack Athletic Hub project.

 ---